Skip to content

 1. Clone the repository and navigate to the project directory:

-git clone https://github.com/martin0995/cross-chain-token-transfers.git
+git clone https://github.com/wormhole-foundation/demo-cross-chain-token-transfer.git

 cd cross-chain-token-transfers